-The Bank's risk management governance structure is made up of a number of committees.
-The reporting lines of these committees, and an outline of their responsibilities is summarised below:
+The Bank's risk management governance structure is made up of a number of committees, both Board and Management.
+The reporting lines of the Board committees, and an outline of their responsibilities is summarised below:

-Board Risk and Audit Committee - Chaired by Stephen Clark, one of the Bank's independent NEDs, the Committee provides independent assurance on the design and effectiveness of the overall systems of internal control, including risk management and compliance.
+Board Risk and Audit Committee - Chaired by Stephen Clark, the Bank's senior independent NED, the Committee provides independent assurance on the design and effectiveness of the overall systems of internal control, including risk management and compliance.
 The Committee receives reports from the Bank's external auditors and reviews the Bank's statutory accounts.
 Internal audit is independent of both the business and risk management functions, and reports to the Board through the Chairman of the Risk and Audit Committee.

-Board Credit Committee - Chaired by David Charters, who was appointed to the Board on 15th March 2019, one of the Bank's independent NEDs, the Committee is responsible for all credit related risks at the Bank and approves the Bank's credit risk appetite and portfolio strategy.
+Board Credit Committee - Chaired by David Charters, one of the Bank's independent NEDs, the Committee is responsible for all credit related risks at the Bank and approves the Bank's credit risk appetite and portfolio strategy.
 The Committee serves as a link between the Board of Directors and Senior Management as regards Credit Policy management.
 The Committee approves credit facility requests in line with the Board delegated limit and recommends credit facility requests above this limit to the Board.
-The Committee receives detailed management information covering all advances granted by the Bank and reviews the credit risk taken by the Bank on a regular basis (n.b. during 2018 this Committee was chaired by Tim Wade, one of the Bank's independent NEDs, who resigned from the Board on 15th March 2019, having served the maximum tenor allowed under good governance arrangements).
+The Committee receives detailed management information covering all advances granted by the Bank and reviews the credit risk taken by the Bank on a regular basis.

 Board Remuneration Committee ("Remco") - Chaired by David Charters, one of the Bank's independent NEDs, the Committee is responsible for determining and agreeing with the Board the framework for the remuneration of the CEO/MD, the Finance Director, and other members of Exco team, including any performance related pay provisions, and pension arrangements.
-In addition, the Committee is responsible for reviewing the ongoing appropriateness of the Bank's remuneration policy and overseeing any major changes to the employee benefits structures within the Bank (n.b. during 2018 this Committee was chaired by Tim Wade).
+In addition, the Committee is responsible for reviewing the ongoing appropriateness of the Bank's remuneration policy and overseeing any major changes to the employee benefits structures within the Bank.